itrTie/nhd/readme.md

 This clones the repository to your account, where you can suggest changes.

+If it says "This branch is (number) commit(s) behind (original repository owner username):(forked branch).", press "Fetch upstream" and "Fetch and merge".
+Then, make your changes.

 To suggest changes, open the file you want to change.
 Press the pencil icon on the top of the text box, then make your change.
 At the bottom, press "Commit changes".

-At this time, you will be redirected to your forked repository's directory.
+At this time, you will be redirected the edited file.
+Press the repository name at the top, below the Octocat logo but to the right of the username at the very top.
+At the top of the file list, on the left side it should say "This branch is (number) commit(s) ahead (original repository owner username):(forked branch)."
-At the top of the file list, at the right there will be a button labeled Contribute.
+On the right of that, there will be a button labeled Contribute.
 Press that, then press "Open pull request".
+Now, you will be at a comparison page.
+If everything looks right, press Create pull request on the right side of the blue box.

+I will then get a notification, then I can review the changes and accept them.
+Thank you for contributing!
+Note that I will **not** be accepting pull requests unless it is a student or teacher at my school.

 ---